Seattle: Government and politics

 In 1926, Seattle became the first major American city to elect a female mayor, Bertha Knight Landes.
 It has also elected an openly gay mayor, Ed Murray, and a third-party socialist councillor, Kshama Sawant.
-For the first time in United States history, an openly gay black woman was elected to public office when Sherry Harris was elected as a Seattle city councillor in 1991.
+For the first time in United States history, an openly gay black woman was elected to public office when Sherry Harris was elected as a Seattle city councilor in 1991.
 In 2015, the majority of the city council was female.

+Bruce Harrell was elected as mayor in the 2021 mayoral election, succeeding Jenny Durkan, and took office on January 1, 2022.
+The mayor's office also includes three deputy mayors, appointed to advise the mayor on policies.

+In 2023, the city council voted to ban caste discrimination as part of the city's anti-discrimination laws.
+The ban is the first in the United States.

+Seattle lies within four districts on the King County Council: the 1st district includes the northeastern corner of the city; the 2nd district generally covers areas east of Interstate 5 and south of Northeast 65th Street; the 4th district consists of the northwestern neighborhoods of Ballard, Fremont, Magnolia, and Queen Anne; and the 8th district includes Downtown Seattle, First Hill, SODO, and West Seattle.
+At the state level, Seattle is divided into six districts that each have one state senator and two state representatives.

 Federally, Seattle is split between two congressional districts.
-Most of the city is in Washington's 7th congressional district, represented by Democrat Pramila Jayapal, the first Indian-American woman elected to Congress.
+Most of the city is in 7th congressional district, represented by Democrat Pramila Jayapal, the first Indian-American woman elected to Congress.
 She succeeded 28-year incumbent and fellow Democrat Jim McDermott.
-Part of southeastern Seattle is in the 9th District, represented by Democrat Adam Smith.
+Part of southeastern Seattle is in the 9th congressional district, represented by Democrat Adam Smith since 1997.
+The border between the two districts follows the Tukwila city limits around Boeing Field, Interstate 5, South Dearborn Street, 4th Avenue South, James Street, Madison Street, East Union Street, Martin Luther King Jr. Way, and East Yesler Way.

-Bruce Harrell was elected as mayor in the 2021 mayoral election, succeeding Jenny Durkan, and took office on January 1, 2022.
-The mayor's office also includes three deputy mayors, appointed to advise the mayor on policies.
-As of 2022, the city's deputy mayors are Monisha Harrell, Tiffany Washington, and Kendee Yamaguchi.